Brigitte Bierlein: Judicial career

 Bierlein served for four years as a candidate judge, before she was officially elevated to the judiciary in 1975.

 She spent the next two years presiding over trial courts, first the District Court Innere Stadt (Bezirksgericht Innere Stadt Wien) and then the District Tribunal Vienna (Strafbezirksgericht Wien), a criminal court that has since been dissolved.

-In the former position, she mostly dealt with cases at tenancy law, an area that appears to have bored her greatly.
+In the former position, she mostly dealt with cases at tenancy law.

 In 1977, Bierlein left the bench to join the Vienna Public Prosecutor's Office (Staatsanwaltschaft Wien).
 She was responsible for general and political criminal cases as well as for criminal cases pursuant to media law, a type of proceedings customarily handled by dedicated specialists in Austria.
 In 1986, Bierlein was promoted to the Vienna Chief Public Prosecutor's Office (Oberstaatsanwaltschaft Wien).
-She was now a distinguished civil servant attached to one of the country's five most senior criminal chambers.
 In 1987, she spent a few months working in the Department of Criminal Law in the Ministry of Justice, then returned to her position in the prosecution service.

 In 1990, she was appointed advocate general of the Procurator's Office, the section of the prosecution service attached directly to the Supreme Court.

 She was the first woman to serve in this position.

 The same year, Bierlein became a member of the board of examiners for judges and prosecutors at the Vienna Higher Regional Court, a position she would hold until 2010.

 In 1995, Bierlein was appointed to the executive board of the Association of Austrian Prosecutors.
 From 2001 to 2003, she served as the association's president.
 Also from 2001 to 2003, she held a seat on the executive board of the International Association of Prosecutors.

 In 2002, the first Schüssel government recommended Bierlein for appointment as vice president of the Constitutional Court.
 The move was not uncontroversial at the time.
 Bierlein had prosecuted crime with great fervor but had not distinguished herself as a legal scholar; she is in fact considered indifferent as a theorist to this day.
-Opposition politicians such as Josef Cap accused the government of passing over multiple more competent candidates in favor of a partisan hack.
+Opposition politicians such as Josef Cap accused the government of passing over multiple more competent candidates in favor of a partisan pick.
 Bierlein supporters such as Maria Fekter countered that Bierlein's appointment would be an important step towards gender equality in Austria.